Where Can I Find Short-Term Rentals in Chicago?

-Renters who want the flexibility to move apartments within a calendar year might consider short term apartment rentals as their best bet.
+Renters who want the flexibility to move apartments within a calendar year might consider short-term lease apartments as their best bet.
 Why?
-Because many of the apartments offering a short term lease in Chicago ask for a commitment of less than 12 months.
-Common short term lease apartments will advertise lease terms of 9 months, 6 months or 3 months.
-Finding short term rentals for as few as 30 days is less common, but it's not impossible.
-Many apartment landlords and property managers would prefer their short term apartments have a tenant commit to at least 3 months in a given short term lease so they don't have to turn around and re-list the apartment in a short timespan.
+Because many of the apartments offering a short-term lease in Chicago ask for a commitment of fewer than 12 months, especially sublets in Chicago.
+Common short-term leases will advertise lease terms of 9 months, six months, or three months.
+Finding short-term rentals for as few as 30 days is less common, but it's not impossible.
+Many apartment landlords and property managers would prefer that their short-term apartments have a tenant commit to at least three months in a given short-term lease, so they don't have to turn around and re-list the apartment in a short time.

-Short term furnished rentals in Chicago are available among the apartment listings.
-Furnished short term rentals are a common leasing option among Chicago's co-living communities, wherein renters lease their individual room (typically with their own private ensuite bathroom) but the common spaces are shared among other renters.
-The common spaces in co-living communities almost always come fully furnished.
+Short-term furnished rentals in Chicago are available among the apartment listings.
+Furnished short-term rentals are a common leasing option among Chicago's co-living communities, wherein renters lease their rooms (typically with their private ensuite bathroom).
+Still, the common spaces are shared among other renters.
+The common areas in co-living communities almost always come fully furnished.
 Some co-living communities even come fully stocked with cleaning supplies or cleaning services.
 Looking for more options, try exploring coliving apartments as these provide short-term, furnished apartments.

-What's the Difference Between Short Term Rental and a Sublease in Chicago?
+What's the Difference Between a Short-Term Rental and a Sublet in Chicago?

-Short term apartments in Chicago are different from subleases.
-In simplified terms, a sublease means that the original tenant, for whatever reason, cannot occupy the place they're currently renting and they seek out a subletter who can take over the remainder of the lease term.
-At the end of the sublease, the subletter may have the option to renew the lease for a full term or they may not.
-A short term lease is usually intended to be rented by the same person for the duration of the lease -- it's just that the lease term is shorter than most standard 12-month leases.
+Short-term lease apartments in Chicago are different from subleases.
+In simplified terms, a sublease means that the original tenant, for whatever reason, cannot occupy the place they're currently renting, and they seek out a subletter who can take over the remainder of the lease term.
+At the end of the sublease, the subletter may have the option to renew the lease for a full term, or they may not.
+A short-term lease is usually intended to be rented by the same person for the duration of the lease -- it's just that the lease term is shorter than most standard 12-month leases.